VirtualFlyBrain/VFB2/content/en/docs/Contribution guidelines/_index.md

 weight: 700
 categories: ["help"]
 description: >
-  Contribute or update Virtual Fly Brain data/sites.
+  How to tell us about a paper, get your image data into VFB, and improve these docs.
 ---

+We integrate information from published papers and image data produced by other groups.
+The provenance of that information, textual or image, is always acknowledged.

+There are three ways to contribute, covered below and on the pages linked from here.

 Submitting new data to VFB
 --------------------------

-We integrate information from published papers and image data.
-See below for what to do if you have new data that could be incorporated into VFB.
-The provenance of information, textual or image, is always acknowledged.

 ### Tell us about your paper